New Zealand police kill 'terrorist' after he stabs 6 people | Law-Order

 - New Zealand

-New Zealand authorities were so worried about an Islamic extremist they were following him around the clock and were able to shoot and kill him within 60 seconds of him unleashing a frenzied knife attack that wounded six people Friday at an Auckland supermarket.
+New Zealand authorities were so worried about an extremist inspired by the Islamic State group they were following him around-the-clock and were able to shoot and kill him within 60 seconds of him unleashing a frenzied knife attack that wounded six people Friday at an Auckland supermarket.

+Three of the shoppers were taken to Auckland hospitals in critical condition, police said.
+Another was in serious condition, while two more were in moderate condition.

 Ardern said she had been personally briefed on the man in the past but there had been no legal reason for him to be detained.